The best blogging platforms to make money make it extremely easy to start a blog – even if you’re a beginner!

 What is the best blogging platform to make money?

-There is only one blog platform I recommend: WordPress.org because of the powerful (and free) WordPress plugins available to enhance your blog, awesome blog themes, and endless monetization options (like affiliate marketing).
+I recommend only one blog platform: WordPress.org because of the powerful (and free) WordPress plugins available to enhance your blog, awesome blog themes, and endless monetization options (like affiliate marketing).

 But I understand that everyone’s needs may be different.
 So, which blog platform should you start your blog on?
 Let’s dive in and find out the best blogging platforms to make money.